Reference · Definitions · Domain Vocabulary

 An account that a bank holds at a foreign bank, denominated in the currency of the country where the foreign bank is located.
 From the Latin for ours.
 Nostro accounts are the mechanism through which correspondent banking works: a bank in Jamaica holds a USD nostro account at a US correspondent bank and debits it when it needs to make USD payments on behalf of clients.
 Managing nostro balances across dozens of currency pairs and geographies is a significant treasury and operational burden.

 The practice by which a correspondent bank must park liquidity in advance in a foreign-currency nostro account so that it can settle payment instructions without delay.
 Pre-funded balances are idle capital that earns little or nothing and ties up significant liquidity, particularly consequential under Basel III/IV constraints (see LCR and NSFR).
-Tokenized payment rails can eliminate the need for pre-funding by enabling atomic delivery-versus-payment settlement in real time.
+Tokenized payment rails can significantly reduce the need for pre-funding (residual liquidity requirements remain for intraday buffers, smart contract collateral, and central bank settlement account balances) by enabling atomic delivery-versus-payment settlement in real time.

 The mirror image of a nostro account, seen from the counterpart bank's perspective.
 When Bank A holds a nostro account at Bank B, Bank B records this as a vostro account, from the Latin for yours.
 The two terms describe the same relationship from opposite vantage points.
 Vostro account management is a core function of correspondent banking operations teams and involves daily reconciliation, interest calculations, and overdraft monitoring.